 Whether you’re looking for a diagnosis, a second opinion, or the latest research-supported treatment options, the Children’s Mercy Comprehensive Epilepsy Center team is here to help.

 Your expert epilepsy care team

 Your epilepsy care team will include a variety of experienced professionals.
 We have four epileptologists who have undergone extensive additional training to become triple board certified in child neurology, epilepsy and clinical neurophysiology: Dr. Ahmed Abdelmoity, Dr. Lalit Bansal, Dr. Mohammed Ilyas and Dr. Kailash Pawar.
 Only a handful of doctors across the nation have achieved this level of expertise in all three specialties.

 Our neurosurgeons have experience with every type of surgical procedure approved to treat epilepsy, including laser ablation and other innovative techniques, such as the ROSA robotic surgical assistant.
 Children who undergo epilepsy surgery at Children’s Mercy outperform the national average for seizure freedom one year after epilepsy surgery.

 Because Children’s Mercy is dedicated specifically to caring for kids, we help make the process of diagnosing and treating seizures a little more comfortable for your child.
-Our service dog Hope spends most of her time with kids on the Epilepsy Monitoring Unit, and child life specialists will help your child feel at ease with games, toys and comfort measures during tests and procedures.
+Our service dog, Milly, spends most of her time with kids on the Epilepsy Monitoring Unit, and child life specialists will help your child feel at ease with games, toys and comfort measures during tests and procedures.